 Instruments

-demographic and health status questionnaire, which also included the participants' current medication uptake.
+A demographic and health status questionnaire, which also included the participants’ current medication uptake.

-Depression and cognitive status were measured by:
+Depression and cognitive status were measured by the following:

-The Geriatric Depression scale, GDS-15 [31]- a self-report with 15 dichotomic items (yes/no questions) for screening depression in older adults.
-The total score ranges between 0-15 points.
-A higher score indicates more symptoms of depression.
-A score of ≥ 6 indicates a need for a thorough medical/psychiatric assessment.
-A score of ≥ 11 is considered a cutoff for indication of depression, and a higher score indicates higher depression severity.
+The Geriatric Depression Scale (GDS-15) (Yesavage et al., 1983) – a self-report questionnaire with 15 dichotomous items (yes/no questions) designed to screen for depression in older adults.
+The total score ranges from 0–15 points.
+A higher score indicated the presence of more symptoms of depression.
+A score of ≥ 6 indicated a need for a thorough medical/psychiatric assessment.
+A score of ≥ 11 was considered the cutoff for an indication of depression, and a higher score indicated higher depression severity.

-The Montreal Cognitive assessment (MoCA) [32] - this short screening tool profile cognitive status.
-The areas of examination are visuo-spatial abilities, executive functions, attention, language, short term memory and orientation.
-Total score is achieved by summing the correct answers, up to a maximum of 30 points.
-The test is highly sensitive in identifying people with mild cognitive impairment (MCI) (83%-90%) [32].
-Based on an 8411 sample, Lu [33] noted that the appropriate cut of score for people without MCI or dementia and without formal education is 13/14.
-Since our study included participants with and without formal education, the MoCA cutoff score in the current study was set at ≥ 14.
+The MoCA (Nasreddine et al., 2005) – this short screening tool profiled the cognitive status.
+The areas of examination included visuo-spatial abilities, EF, attention, language, short-term memory and orientation.
+The total score was derived by summing the correct answers, to give a maximum of 30 points.
+The test is highly sensitive in identifying people with mild cognitive impairment (MCI) (83%–90%) (Nasreddine et al., 2005).
+Based on a sample size of 8411, Lu et al. (2011) noted that the appropriate cutoff score for people without MCI or dementia and without formal education is 13/14.
+As our study included both participants with and without formal education, the MoCA cutoff score in the current study was set at ≥ 14.

-assessment of fall risk was based on a questionnaire supported by a clinical examination:
+The assessment of fall risk was based on a questionnaire, supported by clinical examination.

-Based on the Israeli Ministry of Health (https://www.health.gov.il/PublicationsFiles/FallPreventionNationalProgram.pdf) [34], fall risk was determined according to two parameters:
+Based on the Israeli Ministry of Health (2017), fall risk was determined according to two parameters:

-(a) A questionnaire – that gathers information about the number of falls during the last year; information about fractions and significant injuries caused by falls; information about walking or stability difficulties.
+(a) A questionnaire – that gathered information about the number of falls during the previous year; information about fractures or other significant injuries caused by falls; and information about walking or stability difficulties.

-(b) Time Up and Go test (TUG) [35]– this clinical examination measures mobility and lower extremity functions and is used as a screening tool for fall risk.
-The subject is requested to get up from a standard chair, without using upper extremity support, and walk three meters ahead in a regular pace.
-Then turn around and walk back to the chair and sit down.
-The subject can use a walking aid if needed.
-Rather that, No physical assistance is given throughout the test, but the examiner follows the participant in order to avoid any falling incidence.
-The test is carried out twice, but only the second round is scored.
-The score is the performance time in seconds measured by a stopwatch. shorter performance time indicates better performance.
-A performance time longer than 13.5 seconds indicates fall [36].

-In the present study, The high-risk group was defined when one of the three occurs: 1- the participant fell twice or more during the last year, 2- the participant had one fall during the last year with a significant injury, 3- the participant had one fall during the last year and a TUG score longer than 13.5 seconds.
+(b) Time Up and Go test (TUG) (Podsiadlo and Richardson, 1991) – this clinical examination measured mobility and lower extremity functions and was used as a screening tool for fall risk.
+The subject was requested to get up from a standard chair, without using upper extremity support, and walk 3 m ahead at a regular pace.
+The subject was then required to turn around and walk back to the chair and sit down.
+The subject could have used a walking aid if needed.
+No physical assistance was given throughout the test; however, the examiner followed the participant to prevent any incidence of falling.
+The test was conducted twice.
+However, only the second round was scored.
+The score reflected the performance time in seconds and was measured by a stopwatch.
+A shorter performance time indicated better performance.
+A performance time longer than 13.5 s indicated a greater fall risk (Herman et al., 2011).
+The high-risk group was defined if one of the following three scenarios occurred: 1- the participant fell twice or more during the previous year; 2- the participant had one fall during the previous year with a significant injury; 3- the participant had one fall during the previous year and a TUG score greater than 13.5 s.

-Assessment of EF by a self-report and a performance-based assessment:
+Assessment of EF by a self-report questionnaire and performance-based assessment: